nathanmsmith/rtldavis/README.md

 ## About this Repository

-This fork (mdickers47/rtldavis) is a fork of [http://github.com/lheijst/rtldavis].
+This is a fork of [mdickers47/rtldavis](https://github.com/mdickers47/rtldavis) which is a fork in turn of [lheijst/rtldavis](https://github.com/lheijst/rtldavis) and [bemasher/rtldavis](https://github.com/bemasher/rtldavis).

 The way the lheijst and bemasher versions work is that they implement the Davis frequency hopping, demodulate the packets, and dump them to the log file as hex bytes.
 Something else has to decode the messages to create weather data.
 Luc wrote [https://github.com/lheijst/weewx-rtldavis](weewx-rtldavis)
 which is in Python and operates as a weewx driver to update a weewx database.

-My change is that I have adapted the packet parsing code from weewx-rtldavis into the go binary.
-You can now write the decoded weather data to stdout with the option `-g -`.
+mdickers47's change was to adapt the packet parsing code from weewx-rtldavis into the go binary.
+He also has code to upload data to a Graphite server.
 It will be written as one data point per line, where each data point is three columns, which are metric name, value, and UNIX timestamp:

 ```
 wx.davis.windspeed_raw 0 1703133526